|Bus road next to cycle-path|

 The picture shows a bus waiting at a bus stop on a bus road.
 This road is not a through road for cars, and has quite light use by buses, but cyclists are provided with a separate wide cycle path so that any possible subjective feeling of lack of safety is avoided.
 There is also a pedestrian path because cyclists and pedestrians don't mix very well either.

-It's essential that cyclists always will feel they're being catered for.
-Subjective safety is always very high.
-Having buses pass you or pull in or out on the road you're cycling on does not lead to a high feeling of subjective safety and that's why bus/cycle lanes are a bad idea for any place which wants mass cycling.
+It's essential that cyclists are always catered for.
+Subjective safety should always be maintained.
+Having buses pass you or pull in or out on the road you're cycling on does not lead to a feeling of subjective safety and that's why combined bus and cycle lanes are not sufficient fort any place which wants mass cycling.

 When there are road works, the cycle route still has to be maintained.
 Temporary bridges are put up.
-While cycle paths are being resurfaced, an alternative route is provided by blocking lanes on the road.
+While cycle paths are being resurfaced, an alternative route is provided by redirecting cyclists onto safe and convenient routes.